wp-plugins/captcha-bank/readme.txt

 = Message Settings =

-Allows you to set different settings for error messages such as **Captcha** Empty Error, **Captcha** Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error.
+Allows you to set different settings for error messages such as Empty Error, Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error.

 = Roles & Capabilities =

-Allows you to controls the capabilities of WP **Captcha** Bank among different roles of WordPress users.
+Allows you to controls the capabilities among different roles of WordPress users.

 = Captcha For Contact Bank =